Why the superhero name?

 I've written three books, so far.
 First, there was Japan, A Working Holiday Guide, after I spent a year and a half living and teaching English in southern Japan.
-Next came the world's first surfing guide for women, Surf's Up: The Girl's Guide to Surfing (first published by Allen&Unwin in 2003, with a second edition in 2008, it's now available on CreateSpace).
+Next came the world's first surfing guide for women, Surf's Up: The Girl's Guide to Surfing (first published in 2003, with a second edition in 2008).
 Click here or the Books tab at the top of this page for more about all my books.

-My latest venture was to publish my first ebook, in 2014.
-Adventures on Earth is an interactive collection of my best-ever adventure travel stories and images from dream destinations around the world (Madagascar, Kamchatka, Bhutan, Antarctica...), designed to be viewed on an iPad, iPhone or Mac with iBooks.
-Check it out on iTunes.
+And I published my first ebook in 2014.
+Adventures on Earth is an interactive collection of my best-ever adventure travel stories and images from dream destinations around the world - think Madagascar, Kamchatka, Bhutan, Antarctica - which is available on iTunes.
 Here's a video preview:

 |Happiness is being on a beach|

 Climate change is an undeniable reality, one I'm increasingly aware of when I travel and see the world changing first hand.
 I do my best to reduce and compensate for my impact as a traveller - by staying longer in each destination, for instance, and by using my writing to promote low-impact travel (treks, kayaking trips, ecolodges) and responsible travel.
 A couple of examples: Destinations that need us, Think big, start small and a story on charitable tourism in Cambodia.